MatteoZambra/SM_ML__MScThesis/README.md

 This hierarchy is automatically created by a program run, and files are saved in a consistent fashion, in such a way to fetch the needed files in the same run or later.
 Note that in the `main.py` script the execution is modular: The user tells whether to repeat the preprocessing stage, training stage or whatever.
 Accordingly, files are created again or fetched.

+### Remark about some coding choices
+The OO-paradigm has been exploited but not aboused.
+For the purposes of many of the functions written, it has been realized that simple function definition were the best tradeoff between code readability, architecture clarity and modularity.
+The definition and usage of reduntant object types in this case would have resolved in an over-complex classes landscape, thus giving problems in an hypothetic further re-use.

 ## Motifs mining tool

 The [FANMOD](http://theinf1.informatik.uni-jena.de/motifs/) program has been used, in that it has the capability of inspecting colored networks, as it is the case.
 See the linked page for relevant papers, executable, sources and license.